THE SPIRIT OF RELIGION

-Second, they have been chosen.
+- Second, they have been chosen.
 Not everyone who has been called is “chosen.”
-To be chosen we have to prove ourselves worthy of the Kingdom of God.
+To be chosen, we must prove ourselves worthy of the Kingdom of God.

 They who will return with Christ and destroy the works of Satan are called, chosen, and faithful.
-These qualifications eliminate most of the believers of today, it appears.
+It appears that these qualifications eliminate most of today’s believers.